IBM/node-red-dsx-workflow/README.md

 and its `Files` tab.
 From there you can click
 `browse` and add data files from your computer.

-> Note: The data files in the `data directory` - `olympics.csv` and `dictionary.csv` have been downloaded from https://www.kaggle.com/the-guardian/olympic-games.
-Please visit the site for the terms and conditions of usage.
+> Note: The data files in the `data` directory - `olympics.csv` and `dictionary.csv` have been downloaded from https://www.kaggle.com/the-guardian/olympic-games.
+Please visit the site for the terms and conditions for usage of the data.